 Revised Worker Protection Standard

 The U. S. Environmental Protection Agency (EPA) has released the 2015 Revised Worker Protection Standard for Agricultural Pesticides (WPS), which strengthens protections for agricultural workers and pesticide handlers.
 Its main intent is to avoid pesticide exposure and reduce the potential for pesticide-related illnesses and incidents.
-Agricultural employers and owners must be in compliance with the majority of the new rules effective January 2, 2017.
-(A few parts will take effect in January 2018.)
+Effective January 2018, agricultural employers and owners must comply with the new rules.

 The following resources introduce the revised Standard, provide information on how to comply, and supply materials you can use to achieve compliance.
 A full list of resources is in the Quick Links section below.